 While modernisation has introduced wage labour, education-driven employment, and engagement with market economies, many Kankanaeys continue to integrate traditional practices with new forms of livelihood.
 This hybridity reflects adaptability while sustaining ancestral values.
 As Santiago (2020) argues, communal values and respect for tradition persist even amid socioeconomic transitions, underscoring the resilience of indigenous lifeways.

-Table 4 presents the livelihood beliefs and practices of Kankanaeys of Mountain Province.
+Table 4. presents the livelihood beliefs and practices of Kankanaeys of Mountain Province